A Clear Theme

 Tucked away behind Clapham High Street, The Bridge bar sits between sex shop Fetch and LGBTQIA+ cocktail bar, Arch.
 From the weekdays to the weekend, The Bridge Bar is always jam packed, and host a plethora of fruity shows.

-Fire is a night club in Vauxhall, tucked away under a railway arch.
+Fire is a gay London nightclub in Vauxhall, tucked away under a railway arch.
 Weekend after weekend, its dance floor is packed with folks dancing to the hottest DJ's and the freshest mixes.
 And for good reason.
 With pounding bass that shakes you from the toes up, and laser lights moving in perfect synchronicity to the music, it's a super dance club that never lets you down.

 Royal Vauxhall Tavern